dleatherman/wordpress-starter/README.md

 ## Prerequisites

 - **[WordPress Core:](https://github.com/WordPress/WordPress)** All of the wordpress core files have been ignored in git.
-You will need to download the latest version and manually copy the core files in to the root folder of the repo.
+You will need to download the latest version and manually copy the core files in to the root folder of the repo. *If you run `npm install` it will automatically grab the Wordpress core and copy the files needed after the installation.
 - **[Composer:](https://getcomposer.org/)** Composer is used to install dependencies for timber.
 - **[NodeJS & NPM:](http://nodejs.org/)** Node is used for running grunt tasks.